 - Using someone's name frequently to ingratiate yourself to them

-- Being mildly aloof or rude to someone when you first meet, to try to get them to chase your approval
+- Being mildly aloof or rude to someone when you first meet, to knock them down a peg and try to get them to chase your approval

-I don't even recommend using tactics like this, but I'll assume you have good intentions, and want to use them every now and then to help build genuine relationships.
-Still, be careful about telling others about it.
-For one, it can make you seem like a manipulative person.
+I don't recommend using tactics like this, but I'll assume you have good intentions, and plan to use them every now and then to help build genuine relationships.
+Still, be careful about telling others you're learning this stuff.
+For one, it can make you seem manipulative.
 People have an aversion to social manipulation and inauthenticity.
 You don't want to come across as someone who's embracing it.
 Second, by talking about using interpersonal tricks, you can seem like you lack a bit of judgment and social savvy.
-As I just said, people are instinctively put off by manipulative behavior, and by casually bringing it up you seem as if you don't grasp that it's not the most appropriate topic or that discussing it isn't going to cast you in the best light.
-This isn't to say if you mention a little psychology trick you heard about everyone is instantly going to hate you, give some consideration to when and how you raise the subject.
+As I just said, people are instinctively put off by manipulative behavior, and by casually bringing it up you read as if you don't grasp that it's not the most appropriate topic, or that discussing it isn't going to cast you in the best light.
+This isn't to say if you mention a little psychology trick you heard about, everyone is instantly going to hate you.
+Just give some consideration to when and how you raise the subject.